NYC library turns Instagram into ebook reader for ‘Alice in Wonderland’

 But the New York Public Library appears to be thinking more broadly.
 “We want people to understand that libraries aren’t just those brick-and-mortar places full of dusty books,” chief branch library officer Christopher Platt explained.

-Libraries have offered users the ability to download and “borrow” ebooks online for over a decade, with the NYPL starting in 2005, so the idea of sharing digital versions of books isn’t especially controversial at this point.
+Libraries have offered users the ability to download and “borrow” ebooks online for over a decade, with the New York Public Library starting in 2005, so the idea of sharing digital versions of books isn’t especially controversial at this point.
 But doing so over a widely used social media platform is intriguing.
 You can find the first Insta Novel, titled “Alice Part 1,” on the library’s Instagram page now.